nrc/portable-interoperable/io-traits/README.md

 ## Requirements

+Not in priority order.

 * The traits should be ergonomic to implement and to use
   - The async traits should be similar to the sync traits, ideally, the two sets of traits should be symmetric.
 Every concept from the sync versions should be expressible in the async versions.
+* The traits support the same variations as the sync traits
-* The traits must support vectored reads and writes
+  - The traits must support vectored reads and writes
-* The traits must support reading into uninitialized memory
+  - The traits must support reading into uninitialized memory
+* Generic usage
-* The traits must support concurrent reading and writing of a single resource
+  - The traits must support concurrent reading and writing of a single resource
-* The traits should work well as trait objects
+  - The traits should work well as trait objects
+* The traits must work performantly with both readiness- (e.g., epoll) and completion-based systems (e.g., io_uring, IOCP)
+  - When working with completion-based systems, the traits should support zero-copy reads and writes
+  - When working with readiness-based systems, the traits should not require access to buffers until IO is ready
+* The traits should permit maximum flexibility of buffers
+  - buffers should not be constrained to a single concrete type.
+  - We should support buffers that are allocated on the stack or owned by other data structures
 * The traits should work in no_std scenarios

-* The traits must work well both readiness (e.g., epoll) and completion-based systems (e.g., io_uring, IOCP)
-* When working with completion-based systems, the traits should support zero-copy reads and writes
-* When working with readiness-based systems, the traits should not require access to buffers until IO is ready
-* The traits should permit maximum flexibility of buffers (i.e., buffers should not be constrained to a single concrete type.
-We should support buffers that are allocated on the stack or owned by other data structures)
+## Context: completion and readiness

+TODO why async read doesn't fit either model

+### Readiness

+### Completion

 ## Read and Write proposal